bamadesigner/wA11y/README.md

 Wa11y is a WordPress plugin/toolbox of resources to help you improve the accessibility of your WordPress website.

+## Tools

+The mission for the Wa11y plugin is to provide a plethora of tools to help you evaluate and improve the accessibility of your website.
+If you would like to see any new tools added to the plugin, please create an issue in this repo and label it an "enhancement".

+### Tota11y

+[tota11y](http://khan.github.io/tota11y/) is an accessibility visualization toolkit provided by your friends at Khan Academy.
+It is a single JavaScript file that inserts a small button in the bottom corner of your document and helps visualize how your site performs with assistive technologies.

+### WAVE

+[WAVE](http://wave.webaim.org/) is a free evaluation tool provided by [WebAIM (Web Accessibility In Mind)](http://webaim.org/).
+It can be used to evaluate a live website for a wide range of accessibility issues.

 ## WordPress Hooks

 Hooks are methods provided by WordPress that allow you to "hook into" WordPress and call your own functions or filter data.
 There are two types of hooks: actions and filters.
 You can learn more about hooks [in the WordPress Plugin Handbook](https://developer.wordpress.org/plugins/hooks/).